History of Christianity: Women, witch frenzy, and Modern Inquisition

 Women in the Middle Ages were considered incapable of moral judgment and authority.
 (Note: Women had no access to education within institutions associated with the church, such as cathedral schools and most universities.
 The boundary between men and women was absolute in clerical matters.
 The church often used the participation of women to demonize movements deemed heretical.)
 However, there were women who became distinguished leaders of nunneries, exercising the same powers and privileges as their male counterparts, such as Hildegard of Bingen (d.
 1179), Elisabeth of Schönau (d.
 1164/65), and Marie d'Oignies (d.
 1213).
 Hildegard began writing the first of her three-volume theology in 1141.

 Although the Catholic Church had long ruled that witches did not exist, the conviction that witches were both real and malevolent developed throughout fifteenth-century European society.
 No single cause of the "witch frenzy" which followed is known, although the Little Ice Age is thought to have been a factor.
-In Finnish scholar Marko Nenonen's view: "Most likely... there was no single economic, social or ideological (not even political) factor leading to witch-hunts.
-One has to face the fact that behind most accusations [there were] personal and private motives, of a very malicious nature..."
 Between 100,000 and 200,000 people were accused most often by fellow villagers.
 Approximately 80% of the accused were women; most were acquitted; most trials were civil trials.
 Inquisitions lessened the impact by requiring strict evidence.
 From 1561 to 1670, it is estimated that between 40,000 and 50,000 people were executed.

 Between 1478 and 1542, the Spanish and Portuguese inquisitions were initially authorized by the church but soon became state institutions.
 Authorized by Pope Sixtus IV in 1478, the Spanish Inquisition was established to combat fears that Jewish converts were conspiring with Muslims to sabotage the new state.
 Five years later, a papal bull conceded control of the Spanish Inquisition to Spanish monarchs, making it the first national, unified, centralized institution of the nascent Spanish state.
 The monarchy centralized state power by absorbing and adapting military orders, Inquisitorial courts and police organizations for political purposes.

 The Portuguese Inquisition, controlled by a state board of directors, incorporated anti-Judaism before the end of the fifteenth century.
 Many of these forcibly converted Jews, known as New Christians, fled to Portuguese colonies in India, where they subsequently suffered as targets of the Goa Inquisition.
 The bureaucratic and intellectual Roman Inquisition, best known for its condemnation of Galileo, served the papacy's political aims in Italy.